nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_contour.md

 and `println()` in the second code insertion.
 This way, we will print a progress bar, which prints in total (approximately) 50 dots.
-You will see dots gradually appearing:
+You will see dots gradually appearing as a progress
+bar:
 ```julia-repl
 julia> (λ,v)= contour_beyn(nep,GaussIntegrator,radius=0.5,k=10);
 ..................................................